Josh Bell Preview, Player Props: Marlins vs. Dodgers

 Josh Bell vs. Dodgers Preview, Player Prop Bets - August 19

-Josh Bell -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Miami Marlins against the Los Angeles Dodgers, with Caleb Ferguson on the hill, on August 19 at 3:00 PM ET.
+On Saturday, Josh Bell (.641 slugging percentage in past 10 games, including four home runs) and the Miami Marlins face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 9:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Dodgers.
+He had a hitless showing in his last game (0-for-3) against the Dodgers.

 Josh Bell Game Info & Props vs. the Dodgers